cxw620/rust-polyglot/src/traits.md

 Rust has a strict trait coherence system.
 There can be only one implementation of a trait for any one concrete type, in the whole program.
+(Source-code level specialisation is not available in Stable Rust.)
 To ensure this, [it is forbidden](https://doc.rust-lang.org/reference/items/implementations.html#trait-implementation-coherence) (in summary) to implement a foreign trait on a foreign type
 (where "foreign" means outside your crate, not outside your module).